Surface-supplied diving: Surface oriented diving

 Surface oriented diving, with or without a stage or open bell, is where the diver starts and ends the dive at surface pressure.
 The diver is decompressed during the ascent or by surface decompression in a decompression chamber.
 It may also be referred to as bounce diving, an ambiguous term.

 In addition to the standard system of surface-supplied diving using a diver's umbilical and diving helmet or full-face diving mask to provide the diver with compressed atmospheric air from a low-pressure diving compressor, there are other configurations in use for surface oriented diving:

 Technically, atmospheric suit diving, scuba diving and freediving are also "surface oriented", but are not "surface-supplied".

 Scuba replacement

 Scuba replacement is a surface-supplied diving mode where both the primary and reserve breathing gas supplies are from high-pressure storage cylinders.
 The rest of the system is identical to the standard surface supply configuration, and the full umbilical system, bailout cylinder, communications and surface gas panel are used.
 This is more portable than most compressors and is used by commercial diving contractors as a substitute for scuba with most of the advantages and disadvantages of a regular compressor fed surface air supply.
+The assembled combination of equipment is called a scuba replacement package (SRP).
+Scuba replacement equipment is used where compact, portable surface supplied equipment is needed for rapid deployment by small craft or road vehicle.
 It is also used where the ambient air is contaminated and unsuitable for use as a breathing gas when compressed, such as some situations in hazmat diving.